If you are wondering whether you should get a standalone DAC or an audio interface for your sonic adventures, you’ve come to the right place.

 The lower the number, the more “unreal” it seems; the higher the number, the more similar to real life.
 With audio it’s the same, if you play a high-quality audio file (24 bits) through a 16-bit DAC and into a pair of state-of-the-art speakers, you’ll be losing that extra quality.

-It’s like filming in 60fps and then play it in 30fps; you’re losing 30 frames per second.
+It’s like filming in 60fps and then playing it in 30fps; you’re losing 30 frames per second.
 Thus, in both cases, you are losing quality.

 Here’s a video of Paul McGowan, CEO of PS audio explaining it to you; it’s not a common scenery for a CEO, but it is a great explanation.